notionparallax/dive-map/README.md

 - [ ] Swim around the bay with the gps, to get a perimeter.
 Probably as a snorkle and then I can sketch/photograph some features for the actual map drawing part
 - [ ] Visit the bommie drawn off marker 14 on the 1990 map, and swim a perimeter on it
-- [ ] try to find marker 2.
+- [x] try to find marker 2.
 Marker 3 doesn't have a number on it, as far as I can tell, so maybe 2 isn't there any more?
 Just needs a bit of searching.
 - [ ] Map the intermediate markers more carefully
 - [ ] Get some more perimeters of kelp beds etc.
 - [ ] Visit the cave at 12 (in 1990 numbers)
 - [ ] draw the wall, so that I can draw it onto the map in a useful way
+- [ ] do some zigzags over the wall to get better defined contours over the top of the wall

 Things to do the the map:
 - [ ] Work out the numbering.
 When did there become 25 points?
 This might be a question for the scuba club?
 - [x] add the same shortcut arrows and headings, as a homage to the 1990 map
 - [x] add a scale bar and north arrow
+- [ ] Import the map as an svg instead of a png
 - [ ] Actually draw my map!
+- [ ] Make tire etc have shorter arrows
+- [ ] Hide intermediate markers

 display todos (things to do before this goes to illustrator)

-- [ ] change swim traces from dots to polylines
+- [x] change swim traces from dots to polylines
 - [x] remove intermediate photo labels
 - [ ] turn off axis ticks and tick labels
 - [ ] make sure the rest of the bottom condition markers are plotting (potentially fo an n^2 loop to check for inclusion so colour the cells properly?)